Access Clinic

 • Sexual health education

-• Intrauterine device (IUD) removals or insertions
+• Intrauterine device (IUD) insertion or removal

-• Implant (Nexplanon) removals or insertions
+• Implant (Nexplanon) insertion or removal

-• Contraceptive advice/management
+• Contraceptive advice and management

 • Menstrual suppression